GSA/training-pathway-data-practitioner/codealong-version-control/Lab_1.md

 ## Exercise 2: Create a new issue

-1. Make sure you are on the [jfredrickson5/code-along](https://github.com/jfredrickson5/code-along) repository (not the GSA/training-pathway-data-practitioner repository).
+*Throughout the exercise, make sure you are on the [jfredrickson5/code-along](https://github.com/jfredrickson5/code-along) repository (not the GSA/training-pathway-data-practitioner repository).*

-2. Click the **New issue** button.
+1. Click the **New issue** button.

-3. Give the issue a title that you'll be able to remember later.
+2. Give the issue a title that you'll be able to remember later.
 See the screenshot below for an example.

-4. Type a brief but useful description.
+3. Type a brief but useful description.
 See the screenshot below for an example.

-5. In the description, link to issue #1 simply by typing `#1` somewhere in the description.
+4. In the description, link to issue #1 simply by typing `#1` somewhere in the description.
 GitHub will automatically link to that issue number.
 See the screenshot below for an example.

-6. In the description, refer to another GitHub user by using the @ symbol.
+5. In the description, refer to another GitHub user by using the @ symbol.
 Type `@jfredrickson5` somewhere in the description.
 See the screenshot below for an example.

 ![screenshot of creating a new GitHub issue](assets/lab1_new_issue.png)

-7. Preview your issue by clicking on the "Preview" tab in the new issue form.
+6. Preview your issue by clicking on the "Preview" tab in the new issue form.
 This will help you confirm that your issue is correctly linking to issue #1 and the other GitHub user.

-8. When your issue looks ready to go, click **Submit new issue**.
+7. When your issue looks ready to go, click **Submit new issue**.

 You should now see your new issue.
 There will be a comment field below it, allowing anyone to comment on your issue.